 Wondering why do married men cheat?
 Let’s examine the latest high profile cheater, General David Petraeus, to find some answers.
-Below are excerpts from a USA Today article on Why Do the Powerful Cheat.
-It gives us a few starting points in understanding why do married men cheat.
+Below are excerpts from the USA Today article, Why Do the Powerful Cheat.
+It gives us a few starting points in understanding why do married men cheat [emphasis added].

 He's a retired Army general who designed and led the military surge in Iraq and was top commander in Afghanistan.
 He had been deployed much of his career until he was named CIA director last year.
 His abrupt resignation amid news of his extramarital affair with a married Army Reserve officer brings a new wrinkle into an old story of why yet another powerful man risks so much for a woman.